Some infinitely generated non projective modules over path algebras and their extensions under Martin's Axiom: Preliminaries

+This subsection is devoted to the basics of representation theory of rings.
+The readers can skip this subsection if they are familiar with path algebras and quiver representations.
 Quivers, path algebras, and linear representations of quivers are some basic concepts of representation theory of Artin algebras.
 Our notation and terminology are fairly standard, see e.g. \cite{ARS, ASS}.
-In the next paragraphs, we refer definitions, notation, and terminology to \cite[Chapters II-III]{ASS}.
+In the next paragraphs, we refer to \cite[Chapters II-III]{ASS} for definitions, notation, and terminology.

 A {\em quiver} denotes a directed graph.
 Any quiver $Q$ consists of a pair of a set $Q_0$ of vertices and a set $Q_1$ of arrows.
 Each arrow $a$ is equipped with its source $s(a)$ and its target $t(a)$.
 A quiver $Q=(Q_0,Q_1)$ is called {\em finite} if both $Q_0$ and $Q_1$ are finite sets.
 A {\em path} of the quiver $Q$ is a finite sequence $a_0 a_1 \cdots a_n$ of arrows of the quiver $Q$ such that, for each $i$ with $0\leq i <n$, the target of the arrow $a_i$ coincides with the source of the arrow $a_{i+1}$.
 The path $a_0 a_1 \cdots a_n$ has length $n+1$.
 For each vertex $v$ of the quiver $Q$, we agree to associate with it a path of length $0$, called the {\em trivial path} or the {\em stationary path} {\em at the vertex} $v$, which is denoted by $e_v$.
 A {\em cycle} is a non-trivial path whose source and target coincide.
 A quiver is called {\em acyclic} if there are no cycles in the quiver.
 For a quiver $Q$, $\overline Q$ denotes the underlying graph of $Q$ that is obtained from $Q$ by forgetting the orientation of the arrows, and a quiver $Q$ is called {\em connected} if the graph $\overline Q$ is a connected graph.
 For a field $K$ and a quiver $Q$, the {\em path algebra $KQ$ of the quiver $Q$ over the field $K$} is the $K$-algebra whose underlying set is the $K$-vector space whose basis is the set of all the paths of the quiver $Q$ (which includes all the stationary paths) such that the product of two paths $a_0 a_1 \cdots a_{m-1}$ and $b_0 b_1 \cdots b_{n-1}$ is defined as follows: